Zhuque-3: Development history

-On 20 June 2025, LandSpace conducted a static fire of a ZhuQue-3 booster test article (not a flight ready booster) at the Jiuquan Satellite Launch Center(JSLC).
+On 20 June 2025, LandSpace conducted a static fire of a ZhuQue-3 booster test article (not a flight ready booster) at the JSLC.
 The test was performed on the actual launch pad for ZhuQue-3, similar to how Starship's Super Heavy booster is static fired on the OLM.
 For this test, the article was filled with propellant, partly to mimic inflight conditions but likely also to prevent an accidental flight.
 The test article featured nine TQ-12A engines, generating a maximum of 769 tons of thrust during the 45 second static fire.
 The five engines which can gimbal also performed tests.
 In an official statement, LandSpace hailed the test as completely successful and instrumental to the success of ZhuQue 3.

-The maiden launch of the Zhuque-3 is expected to occur during the fourth quarter of 2025.
-Also in 2025, according to China National Radio, the Zhuque-3 is expected to launch the new reusable Haolong cargo space shuttle built by the Chengdu Aircraft Design Institute, an arm of the Aviation Industry Corporation (AVIC); the cargo space shuttle is one of two lower cost resupply vehicles selected by CMSA to provide greater cargo-return capabilities and resupply redundancy for the Tiangong Space Station.
-The Zhuque-3 is also expected to begin launch missions for China's Guowang broadband communications megaconstellation in 2025.

 From October 18 until October 20, 2025, LandSpace conducted a full-scale propellant-loading rehearsal and first-stage static fire test in preparation for the maiden launch of the Zhuque-3.
 Next, the company will proceed to conduct vertical-integration rehearsals involving the second-stage and the payload fairing before returning the rocket to relevant test areas for inspection and maintenance.

-The first launch itself is expected to occur sometime during November or December 2025.
+Maiden launch

+The first launch of the base Zhuque-3 occurred on 03 December 2025 at 04:00 UTC.
+The payload successfully reached orbit, but the first stage booster experienced an anomaly during the final recovery phase and crashed near the planned landing site.
+In a video, the booster appeared to catch fire while still in the air as the engine were supposed to ignite.
+According to the Xinhua News Agency, "an abnormal combustion occurred" during the recovery process thereby preventing a soft landing on the recovery site and resulting in the failure of the recovery test.

+On 6 December 2025, LandSpace announced that despite the unsuccessful attempt to recover the first-stage booster on 3 December 2025, the company nevertheless succeeded in verifying the structural thermal protection system, overall aerodynamic layout design, and attitude control capabilities of the first-stage booster during its "supersonic reentry aerodynamic glide phase" ("超音速再入气动滑行阶段").
+The December 3rd recovery attempt also allowed the company to verify the first-stage's composite attitude control strategy which involves the use of a cold-gas reaction control system combined with the employment of grid-fins.
+Finally, the booster landing attempt gave LandSpace sufficient data to verify the precision of the booster's recovery guidance algorithm during both the "reentry ignition phase" ("再入点火段") and the reentry glide phase.

 Static firing test of the Zhuque-3 in October 2025 at the Jiuquan Satellite Launch Center in China.